karlseguin/the-little-mongodb-book/en/mongodb.markdown

 The [Update Operators](http://docs.mongodb.org/manual/reference/operator/update/#update-operators) section of the MongoDB manual has more information on the other available update operators.

 ## Upserts ##
 One of the more pleasant surprises of using `update` is that it fully supports `upserts`.
 An `upsert` updates the document if found or inserts it if not.
 Upserts are handy to have in certain situations and when you run into one, you'll know it.
-To enable upserting we pass a parameter to update `{upsert:true}`.
+To enable upserting we pass a third parameter to update `{upsert:true}`.

 A mundane example is a hit counter for a website.
 If we wanted to keep an aggregate count in real time, we'd have to see if the record already existed for the page, and based on that decide to run an update or insert.
-With the upsert parameter omitted (or set to false), executing the following won't do anything:
+With the upsert option omitted (or set to false), executing the following won't do anything:

 	db.hits.update({page: 'unicorns'},
 		{$inc: {hits: 1}});